Progress report for ENE20-162

 Problem and Justification: As fewer Americans grow up on farms or ranches, experiential farmer training programs build skills for aspiring, beginning, or first-generation farmers and create an entryway to the industry.
 Mentor matching programs increase the number of skilled farmers by pairing experienced farm mentors with novice farmers.
 Agricultural Service Providers who coordinate farm mentor networks value the role that quality mentorship relationships play in training farm successors.
 Yet, balancing the demands of work and facilitating farm-based education and learning can create strains on productivity and profitability.
 Mentors must consistently set reasonable expectations, effectively communicate, provide feedback, and nurture their mentees.
 There are few agriculture-specific mentor training resources and agricultural service providers seek tools, curricula, and training strategies to build mentor support networks and offer quality professional training and support to farm mentors to build their capacity as educators.

-Solution and Approach: For agricultural service providers and beginning farmer trainers, professional development for farm mentors has the potential to result in more effective training for aspiring and beginning farmers, increase knowledge transfer of agricultural skills, increase employee retention, and improve farm work culture.
+Solution and Approach: For agricultural service providers and beginning farmer trainers, professional development for farm mentors can result in more effective training for aspiring and beginning farmers, increase knowledge transfer of agricultural skills, increase employee retention, and improve farm work culture.
 Networking with other farm mentors builds professional relationships with other producers who share similar educational missions and community engagement values.
-This project will develop and deliver robust mentor trainings and facilitate mentor peer support groups.
-Content delivery will include: 1) regional standalone 2-day professional development workshops targeting agricultural service providers and farmers interested in mentoring or training beginning farmers; 2) webinar versions of workshop topics posted on New Entry’s website; 3) regional winter conference presentations; 4) mentor discussion / peer groups and individualized training sessions; and 5) materials posted on New Entry’s website.
-A Mentor Training Toolkit and Resource Guide for agricultural service providers will include training agendas, fact sheets, participatory activities, annotated resources, and facilitation guides for supporting peer-to-peer mentor groups through low-cost approaches.
-Mentor support networks in each Northeast SARE state will help prioritize future educational resource development.
+This project developed and delivered robust mentor trainings and facilitated mentor peer support groups.
+Content delivery included: 1) three regional multi-day or multi-session professional development workshops targeting agricultural service providers and farmers interested in mentoring or training beginning farmers; these were held in Maryland (online, 2020), Maine (online 2022), and New York (in-person, 2022); 2) webinar versions of workshop topics were posted on New Entry’s website and YouTube channels; 3) regional and national conference presentations were held at NOFA Mass and at four national FIELD Schools; 4) mentor discussion / peer groups and individualized training sessions were held regionally by partners; 5) a Mentor Story Map was created to share reflections from trainees on the Value of Quality Mentorship; 6) a monthly "Anti-Racism in Farmer Training (ARFT)" group formed to address Diversity, Equity, and Inclusion support for farmer training programs; 7) Agricultural High School Guidance Counselor's and 4-H leaders in Maryland were trained on mentor competencies to improve their promotion of agricultural careers; and 8) all project materials were posted on New Entry’s Mentor Training webpage.
+A Mentor Training Toolkit and Resource Guide for ag service providers developed through a prior program and utilized to develop this project's training agendas, fact sheets, participatory activities, resources, and facilitation guides for supporting peer-to-peer mentor groups.

-Milestones: Project outreach informs at least 1,000 producers about mentor training resources and solicits input through listening sessions to solicit desired mentor training topics.
-Three in-person mentor trainings for 75 participant are designed and held throughout the Northeast Region with follow up webinar presentations sharing content and resources more broadly.
-At least 20 Agricultural Service Providers establish peer-to-peer mentor support groups to facilitate ongoing professional development and continued mentor training.
+Milestones: Project outreach informed 1,616 producers and 912 ag service providers (total participants; not a "unique count"/there may be duplicates) about mentor training resources and solicited input for future mentor training topics.
+Three online and in-person mentor trainings reached 462 participants and were held throughout the Northeast Region (MD, ME, NY) with follow up webinar presentations and monthly networking sessions sharing content and resources more broadly.
+At least 20 Agricultural Service Providers established and continued peer-to-peer mentor support groups to facilitate ongoing professional development and continued mentor training.

 Cooperators